stefanand/qxe/readme.txt

 This is a qooxdoo contribution of new useful classes extending the qooxdoo framework.

-Please use the provided application inside the 'demo' folder to test your contribution.
+Please use the provided application inside the 'demo' folder to test the contribution.